infernojs/eslint-plugin-inferno/docs/rules/sort-comp.md

 # Enforce component methods order (sort-comp)

-When creating React components it is more convenient to always follow the same organisation for methods order to helps you to easily find lifecyle methods, event handlers, etc.
+When creating Inferno components it is more convenient to always follow the same organisation for methods order to helps you to easily find lifecyle methods, event handlers, etc.

-**Fixable:** This rule is automatically fixable using the [`sort-comp` transform](https://github.com/reactjs/react-codemod/blob/master/transforms/sort-comp.js) in [react-codemod](https://www.npmjs.com/package/react-codemod).
+**Fixable:** This rule is automatically fixable using the [`sort-comp` transform](https://github.com/infernojs/inferno-codemod/blob/master/transforms/sort-comp.js) in [inferno-codemod](https://www.npmjs.com/package/inferno-codemod).

 ## Rule Details